 Successful entrepreneurship requires the ability to create a climate that promotes customer loyalty and ensures employees are inspired to work to their potential.
 Best performance, culture, shared vision and customer rapport can only be built on a foundation of strong interpersonal skills.
 In good news, once a person gains an understanding of the way we perceive certain behaviour, it becomes relatively easy to develop the soft skills needed to empower the savviest of techsperts in reaching their personal and professional goals.

 Basic manners and etiquette are the ‘filters’ we use in real life to make ourselves look good.
 Simply put, conveying a positive attitude makes us attractive to others—you need to be approachable.
 This puts people, your people, at ease, which is a key factor in creating a productive culture and reputable brand.
 Ultimately you need to be able to make a confident, authentic impact in real life by utilizing what we already know about human interaction.
-Which means making friends with Decorum and Deportment.
+It’s time to make friends with Decorum and Deportment.

 While decorum (the way we behave) and deportment (the way we present ourselves) may be terms that have become lost in contemporary vernacular, as long as we remain in control of the technology, they are far from obsolete.
 By synthesizing our understanding of heritage skills with our ability to use technology to our advantage, building a professional image or brand becomes easy.